WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Updated: Heading tags match accessibility changes in WordPress 4.3.
+* Added: Support for show_in_nav_menus parameter for post types.
+* Added: Support for taxonomy descriptions.
 * Added: Message on listings page if no post types or taxonomies are available.
 * Added: Note regarding 'public' parameter not being true by default for WordPress but is for CPTUI.
 * Added: Individual post type and taxonomy output for "Get Code" area.
 * Added: Fallback values for post type/taxonomy select input and get code area if no plural label provided.
-* Updated: Textdomain now matches WordPress.org repo slug.
-* Updated: Added Visual Composer questions/answers to support section.
 * Added: Support for custom query_var strings for post types.
 * Added: Support for show_in_rest and rest_base for post types and taxonomies for the upcoming WordPress REST API.
-* Fixed: Support for YARPP plugin.
 * Added: Template hierarchy files to listings tables for user reference.
 * Updated: Minimum version required.
-Now WordPress 4.2
+Now WordPress 4.2.
+* Updated: Heading tags match accessibility changes in WordPress 4.3.
+* Updated: Textdomain now matches WordPress.org repo slug.
+* Updated: Added Visual Composer questions/answers to support section.
+* Fixed: Support for YARPP plugin.

 = 1.1.2 =
 * Change export value to plural label for taxonomies.